AusDTO/dta-website/pages/what-we-do/platforms/performance.md

 localnav: what-we-do
 ---

-The DTA’s Performance Dashboard is a place for government to publicly report how its services are performing.

 The Dashboard makes this data accessible to increase transparency and drive the continuous improvement of government services.

 Each service has a dashboard, which reports its performance against a series of mandatory key performance indicators: